Logical reasoning: Deductive reasoning

 Deductive reasoning is the mental process of drawing deductive inferences.
 Deductively valid inferences are the most reliable form of inference: it is impossible for their conclusion to be false if all the premises are true.
 This means that the truth of the premises ensures the truth of the conclusion.
 A deductive argument is sound if it is valid and all its premises are true.
-For example, inferring the conclusion "no cats are frogs" from the premises "all frogs are reptiles" and "no cats are reptiles" is a sound argument.
+For example, inferring the conclusion "no cats are frogs" from the premises "all frogs are amphibians" and "no cats are amphibians" is a sound argument.
 But even arguments with false premises can be deductively valid, like inferring that "no cats are frogs" from the premises "all frogs are mammals" and "no cats are mammals".
 In this regard, it only matters that the conclusion could not be false if the premises are true and not whether they actually are true.

 Deductively valid arguments follow a rule of inference.
 A rule of inference is a scheme of drawing conclusions that depends only on the logical form of the premises and the conclusion but not on their specific content.
 The most-discussed rule of inference is the modus ponens.
-It has the following form: (1) p; (2) if p then q; (3) therefore q.
+It has the following form: p; if p then q; therefore q.
 This scheme is deductively valid no matter what p and q stand for.
-For example, the argument "(1) today is Sunday; (2) if today is Sunday then I don't have to go to work today; (3) therefore I don't have to go to work today" is deductively valid because it has the form of modus ponens.
-Other popular rules of inference include modus tollens ((1) not q; (2) if p then q; (3) therefore not p) and the disjunctive syllogism ((1) p or q; (2) not p; (3) therefore q).
+For example, the argument "today is Sunday; if today is Sunday then I don't have to go to work today; therefore I don't have to go to work today" is deductively valid because it has the form of modus ponens.
+Other popular rules of inference include modus tollens (not q; if p then q; therefore not p) and the disjunctive syllogism (p or q; not p; therefore q).